 1. Spend time with your better half

-Both my husband and I were solo entrepreneurs working from home.
+In the Netherlands both my husband and I were solo entrepreneurs working from home.
 Being in the same building the whole day is no guarantee you really connect to each other.
 Nowadays, after our move to Spain, we still spend a lot of time solo in our study rooms.
 Every day we make it an effort to do things together with full attention for each other.

 2. Leisure time playing